yabejones/Coursera_Getting_Cleaning_Data/README.md

 The data are from the UCI data repository and provided by Professor Leek on the Coursera website.

-In my repository is the original README.txt file from the UCI folks, which explains the actual science (or math?) behind the data.
+In my repository is the original UCI_README.txt file from the UCI folks, which explains the actual science (or math?) behind the data.
 I do not understand any of it and will take my demerits in terms of this assignment, as I am unable to explain in any intelligible way.